 It should be pretty clear to you by now that I am, well, a little opinionated about what is and is not “chowder.”
 I blame my family, but they shouldn’t feel bad about that; like I said before, sometimes ritual and tradition are good things.

-My first tentative steps to break that training came earlier this year, with a fish chowder I designed specifically for the Great Lakes region.
+My first tentative steps to break that training came earlier this year, with a perch chowder I designed specifically for the Great Lakes region.
 It’s made with yellow perch and Polish kielbasa and is damn good if I say so myself.
 This salmon chowder is my second step.

 I should start by saying that this is not, strictly speaking, a salmon chowder: It’s made with a steelhead trout my friend Joe caught on the American River last week.
 Steelhead is very close to salmon, although it is a little leaner and a lot paler (unless you are working with pink salmon, which is the same color).
 Any salmonid — salmon, char or trout — you feel like using will work here.